NLeSC/guide/languages/javascript.md

 ## Code quality analysis tools and services

 * [Code climate](https://codeclimate.com) can analyze Javascript (and Ruby, PHP).
 For example project see https://codeclimate.com/github/NLeSC/PattyVis
-* [Codacy](https://www.codacy.com) can analyze Java, Python and Javascript (and CSS, PHP, Scala).
+* [Codacy](https://www.codacy.com) can analyze Java, Python, Javascript and Typescript (and CSS, PHP, Scala).
 The analysis for Java and Python is not as good as for Javascript.
 The analysis is quite slow, as it analyzes each past commit.
-For example project see https://www.codacy.com/public/sverhoeven/PattyVis/dashboard
-* [Coveralls](https://coveralls.io) can show code coverages over time for many languages including Java, Python and Javascript.
-For example project see https://coveralls.io/r/NLeSC/MAGMa
+For example project see https://www.codacy.com/app/3D-e-Chem/molviewer-tsx/dashboard
-* [Codecov](https://codecov.io) can show code coverages for many languages including Java, Python and Javascript.
-Shows unified coverage and separate coverage for matrix builds.
-For example project see https://codecov.io/github/NLeSC/Xenon

 # TypeScript